 Pressure injury risk: Inspect pressure points: occiput, shoulder blades, elbows, sacrum, heels, and any other area in contact with the bed or equipment.
 Redness that does not blanch (does not turn white with finger pressure) in a high-risk area is a Stage 1 pressure injury and requires immediate intervention.

-Inspect IV insertion sites for redness, swelling, warmth, or leakage — signs of infiltration or phlebitis.
+Inspect IV insertion sites for redness, swelling, warmth, or leakage, which are signs of infiltration or phlebitis.

 Normal findings: Warm, dry skin with normal color consistent with patient’s baseline; intact skin without lesions, wounds, or pressure injury; turgor returns immediately; IV sites without redness or swelling.